nageswaranshreyan/shrey/content/_index.md

 ---

 I am an Engineer, Data Scientist, and Trainer driven to build in industries I care about - especially those that empower others to reach their full potential.
-Currently, that is through building [agni.fit](https://agni.fit) to empower others to reach their full potential.
+Currently, that is through building [agni.fit](https://agni.fit).

-If you would like to chat, feel free to [contact me](mailto:shreyan.nageswaran@outlook.com)!
+If you are building something exciting, exploring new ideas, or simply want to chat, please do not hesitate to [contact me](mailto:shreyan.nageswaran@outlook.com)!